syncfusion-content/wpf-docs/wpf/Radial-Gauge/Rim.md

 ---
 layout: post
 title: Rim in WPF Radial Gauge control | Syncfusion
-description: Learn here all about Rim support in Syncfusion WPF Radial Gauge (SfCircularGauge) control and more.
+description: Learn here all about Rim support in Syncfusion WPF Radial Gauge (SfCircularGauge) control, its elements and more.
 platform: wpf
 control: SfCircularGauge
 documentation: ug